Meningitis types, causes and treatments

 What is meningitis?

-Viral meningitis tends to be less severe and most people recover completely.
-Fungal meningitis is a rare form and generally occurs only in people with weakened immune systems.
+Meningitis can be causes by bacteria or a virus.
+Fungal meningitis is a rare form and usually only affects people with weakened immune systems.

 What causes meningitis?